shonfeder/um-abt/README.md

   assert (lam "y" (lam "x" y) =?= lam "x" (lam "y" x));

   (* Here we unify the free variable "M" with the body of the [k] combinator,
-     note that the nominal unification is modulo bound variables: *) let unified_term = (lam "z" (v "M") =.= k) |> Result.get_ok in assert (to_string unified_term = "(λz.(λy.z))");
+     note that the nominal unification is modulo bound variables -- i.e., the bound [x] in the definitation of [k] is unfied with the bound [z] in our term on the lefthand side: *) let unified_term = (lam "z" (v "M") =.= k) |> Result.get_ok in assert (to_string unified_term = "(λz.(λy.z))");